 To perform a risk assessment in scaffolding construction according to a industries standards is useful for identifying recurring assembly and equipment errors.
 Digital checklists provide an excellent basis for conducting a critical and thorough assessment of a scaffold to ensure that it is safe to bear weight.

-2. OSHA’s scaffolding safety requirements
+2. What are OSHA’s scaffolding safety requirements?

-5. Digital checklists and forms for scaffolding safety
+5. A digital tool for scaffolding safety

 Construction scaffolding is a part of the abreast foundation.
 After all, nearly 65% of construction work is done using scaffolding.
 However, the risk of accidents when using such a structure is also very high.
 Almost 72% of work accidents on construction sites is related to scaffolding.
 Often, the planks give way, part of the support system collapses, or there was a slip on one of the planks.